Tornadoes of 2023: March 1–3 (United States)

 A mobile home destroyed by a high-end EF2 tornado near Kirby, Arkansas.

 A storm system brought widespread severe weather, including multiple tornadoes, across a large portion of the eastern United States in early March.
 The Storm Prediction Center outlined an enhanced risk across areas of Texas, Oklahoma, Arkansas, Mississippi, and Tennessee on March 1, including a 10-percent-risk area for tornadoes.
-A low-end EF1 tornado caused minor damage to a church Shottsville, Alabama before downing trees and damaging the roof of a house along its path.
+A low-end EF1 tornado caused minor damage to a church in Shottsville, Alabama before downing trees and damaging the roof of a house along its path.
 A stronger, short-lived, high-end EF1 tornado touched down in a subdivision near Hazel Green, Alabama, severely damaging several homes and overturning a vehicle.
 On March 2, the SPC issued a moderate risk for the following day for parts of Texas, Arkansas, and Louisiana.
 A 15-percent-risk risk of tornadoes was in place across the Ark-La-Tex region, with the possibility of strong tornadoes; this was downgraded to a 10-percent risk due to uncertainty about convective modes that day.
 A 45-percent risk of wind damage was also in place in the same general area.
 A high-end EF2 tornado demolished two chicken houses and a mobile home, snapped many trees and power poles, partially unroofed a house, and injured five people near Kirby, Arkansas.
 Several other weak tornadoes touched down throughout the threat area, including an EF1 tornado that damaged a number of homes and several businesses as it moved through southeastern Shreveport, Louisiana, injuring two people.
 A high-end EF1 tornado damaged multiple buildings in Pickton, Texas as well.
 The storm system moved into the Ohio Valley on March 3, where an EF2 tornado in the small community of Fremont, Kentucky destroyed outbuildings, heavily damaged a church, and tore the roofs off several homes.
 In Vanderburgh County, Indiana, an EF1 tornado unroofed a church and damaged many homes and trees in Saint Joseph.
 Another EF1 tornado tracked from Duff to northwest Jasper, downing many trees, damaging or destroying several barns, and damaging residential roofs and siding.
 In Highland County, Ohio, an EF1 tornado severely damaged homes and outbuildings in and around Pricetown, downed numerous trees and tree limbs, and tore much of the roof off a church along its path.
 Farther south, two EF1 tornadoes in Alabama caused minor to moderate damage in and around Section and Rosalie.
 An EF1 tornado downed many trees in and around Gray Court, South Carolina, some of which fell on houses.
 In addition to the tornadoes, the severe thunderstorms produced damaging straight-line winds and flooding.
 Thirty-three tornadoes were confirmed, and at least 13 non-tornado-related deaths occurred as a result of the storm system.